 By Theresa Harding

-Summer time means relaxing and spending lots of time out in the sun,whether in your backyard, at the beach, or in the pool.
-It is also a time to take a look at your skin care routine.
-Even if your concern is only in basic anti-aging skin care, an anti-aging skin care routine should be considered.
+Summertime means relaxing and spending lots of time out in the sun, whether in your backyard, at the beach, or in the pool.
+It is also a time to take a look at your skincare routine.
+I will share with you my top 5 skincare routines for summer and antiaging skin.
+Even if your concern is only in basic anti-aging skin care, a complete anti-aging skin care routine should be considered.

 It is time to lighten up your clothing to avoid sweating more, and through this, you get more exposed to the sun.
 Relaxing under the sun may seem harmless, but sun rays are known to bring about sun damage, uneven skin, or even redness when exposed for length of time.
 An effective summer skin care routine is essential during the summer time.